minprog/app-studio/40 Projects/40 To-Do List/10 Assignment.md

 - Name your class `TodoItem`.
 You do not need to change the other options.
 - Now add `private` instance variables called `title` and `completed`, using appropriate types (discuss with your neighbors what the best type would be for each field).
 - Create a constructor and getter methods, like in the [readings](/android/models).
+- Also create a setter method called `setCompleted(boolean completed)` to make sure that we can change each item's status later on.

 ## Step 3: Create the database class